 Others have probed Bernard's life and writings without necessarily publishing their findings.
 We welcome their comments, and will either add such information, or use it to modify and improve our presentation.
 We are particularly indebted to Madame Marie-Aymée Marduel, wife of a fourth generation descendant of Antoinette-Caroline Bernard (sister of Claude Bernard), for her genealogical research and her provision to us of additional detail of Bernard's life, hitherto unpublished.

-The chief contributor, site manager and the author of the biography is Peter Wise: retired physician, endocrinologist and medical researcher, previously of the Charing Cross Hospital and the Imperial College School of Medicine, London.
+The author and manager of this web-site is Peter Wise: retired physician, endocrinologist and medical researcher, previously of the Charing Cross Hospital and the Imperial College School of Medicine, London.
 Already as a medical student, he learned of Claude Bernard's remarkable contributions to medical science, of which many elements remained relevant to his clinical and research work over a period of four decades.

 Dr Wise has published a biographical novel based on the life of Claude Bernard.
 "A Matter of Doubt" can be downloaded from Amazon as an e-book from http://tinyurl.com/matterofdoubt or as a paperback from http://tinyurl.com/matterofdoubt2 A blog site to enable feedback on all aspects of Bernard's life and work can be found on http://tinyurl.com/BernardBlog

-We are grateful for the help provided by Jacqueline Joseph, and particularly to Liliane Benedikt and Michel Solaret for translation of the text for the French version.
-Our site is being continuously modified, and any suggestions are welcome.
+Development help was received from Jacqueline Joseph, and particularly from Liliane Benedikt and Michel Solaret for translation of the text for the French version.
+The site is being continuously modified, and any suggestions are welcome.
 To contact Peter Wise, kindly complete the contact form.